 Students must be 16 years old.
 Many courses have prerequisites.
 Check the website for details.

 Graduate program admission requirements vary by program.
-Visit the Athabasca University website at www.athabascau.ca/calendar/grad/ for specific up-to-date information on graduate programs.
+Visit the Athabasca University website at calendar.athabascau.ca/grad/current/index.php for specific up-to-date information on graduate programs.